Article by Jon Alswinn and Jenny Belikov.

-The sun – the source of life and light to every living physical thing – is a unifying force, a blazing fire, and the giver and destroyer of life.
-So it’s not surprising it has held so much importance through the ages, across distant continents, times, cultures, civilizations, and religions – some dating from periods completely unsuspected and unknown to the modern world.
+The sun — the source of life and light to every living physical thing — is a unifying force, a blazing fire, and the giver and destroyer of life.
+So it’s not surprising it has held so much importance through the ages, across distant continents, times, cultures, civilizations, and religions – tracing right back to the original global religion of the sun.

-Throughout the ages people gathered to honor and celebrate the sun during the solstice and equinox with special ceremonies, rituals, and observances.
+Throughout time people gathered to honor and celebrate the sun during the solstice and equinox with special ceremonies, rituals, and observances.

 The solstices and equinoxes are astronomical events marking the sun’s seasonal movement in the sky each year.
 At the summer solstice the sun reaches its highest point in the sky, while at the winter solstice it descends to its lowest point.
 The spring and autumn equinoxes mark the mid points in the sun’s movement between the two solstices.

 These solar events mark four equidistant points in the cycle of the sun through the calendar year, and indicate the change between the four seasons.
-Yet to the ancients they also signified much more than that: they saw a deeper mystery to these solar movements.
+Yet to some ancient cultures they also signified much more than that: they saw a deeper mystery to these solar movements.

-So what made these cosmic events so important to the ancients?
-Why did so many seemingly unconnected civilizations align their alters, temples, households, courts, and monuments to the journey of the sun?
+So what made these cosmic events so important to these ancients?
+Why did these civilizations align their altars, temples, households, courts, and monuments to the journey of the sun?
 The answer lies in understanding the deeper significance of the spiritual meaning of the sun.

 A Deeper Symbolism

-This research reveals that ancient cultures saw in the celestial movements of the sun a cosmic reflection of that universal spiritual journey they could undertake on earth within themselves.
-This seems to explain why monuments, cities, and lifestyles were modelled around the solstices and equinoxes and aligned to the journey of the sun and the stars.
-These ancient civilizations saw spiritual enlightenment as the real purpose of life, and sought to orient their entire societies to the spiritual principles they saw displayed above them in the heavens.
+Research reveals that these ancient cultures saw in the celestial movements of the sun a cosmic reflection of the spiritual journey they could undertake on earth within themselves.
+This explains why monuments, cities, and lifestyles were modeled around the solstices and equinoxes and aligned to the journey of the sun and the stars.
+These ancient civilizations based on the religion of the sun saw spiritual enlightenment as the real purpose of life, and sought to orient their entire societies to the spiritual principles they saw displayed above them in the heavens.

 Celebrating the Solstice and Equinox Spiritually

 Those who understood the spiritual messages encoded in the sun’s physical journey were empowered to take up the journey it symbolized in their own lives.
-Various ancient societies therefore celebrated and marked these cosmic events in the fashion of their culture, although, overtime, their deeper understanding of these astronomical events generally diminished, and celebrations tended to lose touch with the metaphysical aspect as time went on.
+Various ancient societies that inherited the knowledge of the religion of the sun therefore celebrated and marked these cosmic events in the fashion of their culture, although over time, their deeper understanding of these astronomical events generally diminished, and celebrations tended to lose touch with the metaphysical aspect.

 However, a true celebration of the cosmic meaning of the solstices and equinoxes is not mere worship or an enactment of old rituals lacking life; rather, it commemorates the divine plan of life, displayed in the heavens so that it can be enacted in our own lives on earth.
 It recognizes the divine and creative powers latent in the cosmos, nature and within the individual, waiting to be kindled.